jimzucker/hitchhikers-guide-jobsearch/README.md

 ## <u>References:</u>
 ### Here is one that is easy and worthwhile
-- [Apache Kakfa Fundamenals Accreditation](https://training.confluent.io/channeldetail/apache-kafka-fundamentals-and-accreditation) (This also gives you a cert you can put on your resume!)
+- [Apache Kakfa Fundamentals Accreditation](https://training.confluent.io/channeldetail/apache-kafka-fundamentals-and-accreditation) (This also gives you a cert you can put on your resume!)
 - I recommend everyone does this to understand what the buzz is about: [Zero to Snowflake in 90 minutes](https://www.snowflake.com/webinars/virtual-hands-on-labs/zero-to-snowflake-in-90-minutes-2024-08-21/?utm_source=google&utm_medium=paidsearch&utm_campaign=na-us-en-brand-core-phrase&utm_content=go-rsa-evg-vh-next-vhol-americas&utm_term=c-g-snowflake-p-657474892216&gad_source=1&gbraid=0AAAAADCzRJUUWudt4eBUxV9mZKm7CVe5f&gclid=Cj0KCQjwt4a2BhD6ARIsALgH7DoPWTSfXxDp2RWImU_eOEgRyXOD_-yajSo-NHmZOIGWHq3nu6AaPdkaAhaSEALw_wcB)

 ## <u>Certifications to enhance Resume</u>